simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 The choice of passive BLE scanning (no scan request packets) has meaningful security consequences.
 In standard BLE scanning, a scanner transmits a SCAN_REQ packet requesting additional advertising data from each advertiser.
 This means active BLE scanning is mutually observable - the device being scanned sees the scanner's address in the scan request.

 NimBLE passive mode listens only to undirected advertising packets (ADV_IND, ADV_NONCONN_IND, ADV_SCAN_IND) without ever transmitting a SCAN_REQ.
 The eye-spy device produces zero BLE transmission during the scan phase.
-An Axon body camera, Flock device, or AirTag being detected cannot observe or react to the scanner's presence.
+An Axon body camera, Flock device, or AirTag being detected can't observe or react to the scanner's presence.

 ### The Persistence Tracker Design